The Life Sciences Law Review: Argentina

 Additionally, Sections 200 and onwards of the Criminal Code penalise with imprisonment and fines any person who modifies or falsifies medicinal products and compromises public health.

 There continues to be a slow increase in judicial summary actions being brought to courts by patients with the aim of getting their social security organisation, their medical insurance company or the state to allow or afford the provision of products.
 This is mainly related to cases in which expensive pharmaceutical treatments apply, despite whether or not said product can be imported or locally acquired.
-It should be noted that sometimes it is the conduct of the social security organisation or medical insurance that triggers the response of a claimant through courts, especially in cases in which a change of treatment (usually for a cheaper one) is suggested or tried to be put into force by the financer.
+Sometimes it is the conduct of the social security organisation or medical insurance that triggers the response of a claimant through courts, especially in cases in which a change of treatment (usually for a cheaper one) is suggested or tried to be put into force by the financer.

 Financial relationships with prescribers and payers

-Most of the financial aspects of the pharmaceutical industry and its relations with prescribers and patients, including those affiliated with social security entities and medical insurance companies, are described in Section II, subsections iv, vi and ix, and Section III.
+Most of the financial aspects of the pharmaceutical industry and its relationships with prescribers and patients, including those affiliated with social security entities and medical insurance companies, are described in Sections II.iv, vi and ix, and Section III.

 Medical attention is publicly supported through municipal, provincial or national hospitals.
 Medical assistance in public hospitals is free of charge.
 Private medical insurance companies have special agreements with private hospitals or have health institutions on their own.

 Resolution No. 500/2004 manages specific programmes to help patients afford medical treatments that are very expensive.
 The programme consists of total or partial subsidies or reimbursement for medical treatments, medical devices and medicinal products.
 It is not mandatory for the Public Health Administration to grant the aid.